Contact Us for a Free Consultation (213) 542-0979

 Planning a Defense Strategy

-If, on the other hand, there's not much of an injury and you have no criminal record, and the facts and circumstances surrounding the case are murky, that is a situation ripe for getting a City Attorney hearing.
+If, on the other hand, there's not much of an injury, you have no criminal record, and the facts and circumstances surrounding the case are murky, that is a situation ripe for getting a City Attorney hearing.
+We can prepare the best domestic violence defenses to give you the chance of a favorable outcome.

 I'll have you come in.
 We'll go over the whole case.
 We'll get our strategy together.
 Then, I will call the prosecutors.
 I usually send them a letter to convince them not to file the case and maybe even to have a City Attorney hearing.

-Suppose we're successful, and they send you a letter saying they will do a City Attorney hearing.
-In that case, the next thing I will do is prepare you for the hearing, and we will either show up in person or do it over the phone.
+Suppose we're successful, and they send you a letter saying they will hold a City Attorney hearing.
+In that case, I will prepare you for the hearing, and we will either show up in person or do it over the phone.

 So, if you or a loved one is facing criminal charges in a domestic violence case and you either want to get a City Attorney hearing or you have a hearing coming up, and you don't want the prosecutors to file the case against you, pick up the phone now and ask for a meeting with Ron Hedding.
 Let me put my 30 years of experience to work for you to get you the best result.